franciscovillaescusa/Quijote-simulations/docs/source/snapshots.rst

 Each HDF5 file also has a new group called ``/CompressionInfo`` whose attributes contain a JSON string describing the exact compression options used.

 The scripts used to do the compression are here: https://github.com/lgarrison/quijote-compression

+Check :ref:`faq` if you are having problems reading the snapshots.